-We have two ongoing late-stage clinical trials in patients with classic CAH.
-CAHmelia-203, a randomized, double-blind, placebo-controlled, dose-ranging Phase 2b clinical trial will evaluate the safety and efficacy of tildacerfont in adults with classic CAH who are exhibiting highly elevated levels of A4 at baseline while on stable glucocorticoid dosing.
-This clinical trial will enroll approximately 72 patients who have elevated levels of A4.
-For the first six weeks, patients will receive blinded placebo to assess their adherence to their existing glucocorticoid therapy.
-Patients who continue to meet all eligibility criteria at the end of this period will enter a three-part treatment period.
-During the placebo-controlled treatment period, patients will be randomized in a blinded manner to receive placebo, 50mg, 100mg, or 200mg tildacerfont once daily.
-Dosing in the placebo-controlled treatment period will continue for 12 weeks.
-The primary endpoint of the clinical trial will be the percentage change in A4 from baseline at week zero to week 12 with secondary endpoints including the proportion of patients with levels of 17-OHP and A4 within the target and normal range, respectively, and change in lesion volume of TARTs in men.
-Following the placebo-controlled treatment period, all patients will receive tildacerfont following a proposed dose-escalation protocol based on hormone response in which the dosage will be increased to 200mg once daily over 12 weeks.
-Following the 12-week dose-escalation period, all patients will continue receiving tildacerfont at 200mg once daily for an additional 46 weeks.
-Patients who achieve control of A4 while on supraphysiologic glucocorticoid treatment will have the opportunity to taper down their glucocorticoid dosing in the open-label period according to a prespecified algorithm in the protocol.
-Additional endpoints include clinical outcomes and patient and clinician reported outcomes.
+CAHmelia-203, a randomized, double-blind, placebo-controlled, dose-ranging Phase 2b clinical trial will evaluate the safety and efficacy of tildacerfont in 96 adults with classic CAH with highly elevated levels of A4 at baseline while on stable glucocorticoid dosing.
+For the first six weeks, patients received blinded placebo to assess their adherence to their existing glucocorticoid therapy.
+Patients who continued to meet all eligibility criteria at the end of this period entered a three-part treatment period.
+During the placebo-controlled treatment period, patients were randomized in a blinded manner to receive placebo, 50mg, 100mg, or 200mg tildacerfont once daily.
+Dosing in the placebo-controlled treatment period continued for 12 weeks.
+The primary endpoint of the clinical trial is the assessment of dose response for the change from baseline in A4 at week zero to week 12.
+Following the placebo-controlled treatment period, all patients received tildacerfont following a proposed dose-escalation protocol based on hormone response in which the dosage may be increased to 200mg once daily over 12 weeks.
+Following the 12-week dose-escalation period, all patients continued receiving tildacerfont at 200mg once daily for an additional 46 weeks.
+Patients who achieved control of A4 while on supraphysiologic glucocorticoid treatment had the opportunity to taper down their glucocorticoid dosing in the open-label period according to a pre-specified algorithm in the protocol.